 The focus on immunotherapy puts us at risk for forgetting that the principal role of the immune system is tumor surveillance: the elimination of developing diseases before we are even aware of the danger.
-Cancer arises from the uncontrolled growth of tumor cells, which have evaded immune surveillance, and as such, immunotherapies are aimed at restoring the body’s natural anti-cancer responses.
-Nonetheless, despite some groundbreaking results, current immunotherapies remain effective in only a minority of patients.
+Cancer arises from the uncontrolled growth of tumor cells, which have evaded immune surveillance, and immunotherapies are aimed at restoring the body’s natural anticancer responses.
+Nevertheless, despite some groundbreaking results, current immunotherapies remain effective in only a minority of patients.

-The reason is that most such therapies only target one of two sides of the immune system; the adaptive response, and not the innate response.
-However, many immunotherapists are beginning to understand that broadening our therapeutic options to target the innate response as well, will give patients the best chance of beating their disease.
+The reason is that most such therapies target only one of the two sides of the immune system, the adaptive response, and not the innate response.
+Now many immunotherapists are beginning to understand that broadening our therapeutic options to target the innate response as well will give patients the best chance of beating their disease.

 In contrast to the adaptive immunity’s antigen-specific T cell responses, the innate system is relatively nonspecific and can provide a rapid response.
-While some of the earliest cellular immunotherapy trials in cancer were directed at innate immunity, many believed that the innate response is inadequate for the control of cancer and instead redirected therapies to focus on the T cell–mediated “adaptive” immunity.
+Whereas some of the earliest cellular immunotherapy trials in cancer were directed at innate immunity, many believed that the innate response is inadequate for the control of cancer and instead redirected therapies to focus on the T cell–mediated adaptive immunity.

-Clinically, innate and adaptive immunity work together to protect us from infection and cancer, yet our understanding of innate immunity remains relatively poor compared to the adaptive responses.
-This is partly because adaptive immunity was not discovered until the 1970s, and partly because of the technical difficulties in studying NK cell biology compared to T and B cells.
-The importance of the innate response is accepted in invertebrates, which lack adaptive immunity, but it is clearly essential for humans too.
+Clinically, innate and adaptive immunity work together to protect us from infection and cancer, yet our understanding of innate immunity remains relatively poor compared with the adaptive responses.
+This is partly because adaptive immunity was not discovered until the 1970s and partly because of the technical difficulties in studying NK cell biology compared with T and B cells.
+The importance of the innate response is accepted in invertebrates, which lack adaptive immunity.
+It is clearly essential for humans, too.

-A Japanese study published in 2000 measured the resting NK cell response to a single cancer cell line in over 3,500 healthy people on a single day of their life, and then followed them all for over 11 years.
-Those with the weakest resting NK cell function on the single day that they were tested had a statistically significantly increased incidence of succumbing to any form of cancer over the period of follow-up.
+A Japanese study published in 2000 measured the resting NK cell response to a single cancer cell line in more than 3,500 healthy people on a single day of their life and then followed them all for more than 11 years.
+Those with the weakest resting NK cell function on the single test day had a statistically significantly increased incidence of succumbing to any form of cancer over the period of follow-up.
 The importance of innate immune surveillance is also seen in NK cell–deficient mice, which generate malignant lymphomas spontaneously.

 Far from being the poor, unsophisticated relative of the adaptive immune response, innate immunity is central to survival.
-As we increase our understanding of the innate immune response and discover how to best manipulate it, we will see even greater advances in immunotherapy of cancer with NK cell therapies alone, and alongside those of the adaptive immune response, to target cancer better than ever before.
+As we increase our understanding of the innate immune response and discover how to best manipulate it, NK cell therapies alone will provide even greater advances in immunotherapy for cancer.
+Alongside treatments involving the adaptive immune response, they will enable us to target cancer better than ever before.”